ghiscoding/slickgrid-universal/README.md

 ```

 ### Tests
+You must go through Installation Steps 1-3 prior to run the unit tests OR Steps 1-4 when running E2E tests.

 #### Jest Unit Tests
 To run all unit tests (with Jest), you can run these commands
 ```bash